Parameters

 full_request | boolean | No | When true, adds full request/response metadata to the extracted data.
 Default: false |

-wait_time, the node fails with an error rather than proceeding with an empty response.
+wait_time, the node fails with an error by default rather than proceeding with an empty response.
+Set allow_empty_on_no_match to true to continue with {} instead.
 Make sure the URL is pointed to by an EXTRACT_NETWORK node and that the page actually fires the request as part of the workflow.

 URL Matching